Update (2017-09-23):

 I recently held a talk about reverse engineering iOS apps at Mobile Camp 2017.
 There will be another post about said talk soon, since I’ll be holding it again at our local Cocoaheads meetup in a few days, this time with a video recording 😊.

-One of my topics was taking a look into an app’s bundle, for which I had an app in mind that bundled an interesting SQLite database1.
+One of my topics was taking a look into an app’s bundle, for which I had an app in mind that bundled an interesting SQLite database.
 I remembered stumbling across this a little while ago and thought it’d be something nice and small to show.
 On redownloading the current version of the app I noticed that the SQLite db was still there, but now encrypted 😿.
 Not wanting to look around for something else to demo I chose to force iTunes to just download an older version of the app instead.
 Doing so turned out to be rather easy if you’re at least somewhat familiar with man-in-the-middle attacking yourself, something I also went over in my talk.

 I’m using a tool called Charles for this.
 I can also recommend the very popular mitmproxy.
 The idea is the same for both of them, but I’ll reference Charles here.

-Run your tool of choice and start iTunes.
-Search for the app you want and click download.
-Since you don’t want the current version you can cancel the download right after that.
-Now check Charles for a request to *-buy.itunes.apple.com.
+.
 Since this request is TLS encrypted we’re going to enable Charles’ SSL Proxying (right-click the request and do so).
 Let iTunes re-send the request by starting the download again (we still just need it to start, not actually finish downloading).
 Charles should now show the request in its unencrypted form.

 If you view the server’s response you’ll see a plist file (Apple’s XML based “property list” file format).
 You’re looking for a section that looks like the following.